SnowyJaguar1034/Zupie/README.md

 Configuration is done through a `config.py` and `.env` file.

-#### `config.py` file

-You should make a copy of `config-example.py` and rename it to `config.py`.
-All fields marked with`FILL` must be filled in with the type specfied below:
-- `CLIENT_ID` : Your bot client secret as found on the [Discord Developer Portal](https://discord.com/developers/applications)
-- `backend : Owners` : The ID(s) of the bots owners, these members have access to owner specfic commands
-- `backend : Admins` : The ID(s) of the bots admins, these members have access to admin specfic commands
-- `join_channel` : The channel ID of where the bot will send logs of it  joining/leaving a server.
-- `admin_channel` : The channel ID of where the bot will send logs when Admins/Owners use a backend command.
-- `database : database` : The name of your postgres database
-- `database : user` : The name of user account the bot can use to access your postgres database.
-- `database : host` : The host addresses of your databse, if it's running on your local machine this will be `localhost`
-- `database : port` : The network port of your postgres database, postgres defualts to `5432`.

 #### `.env` file

 You should make a copy of `example.env` and rename it to `.env`.
 All fields marked with`FILL` must be filled in with the type specfied below:
 - `TOKEN` : Your bots token as found on the [Discord Developer Portal](https://discord.com/developers/applications)
 - `CLIENT_ID` : Your bot client ID as found on the [Discord Developer Portal](https://discord.com/developers/applications)
+- `CLIENT_SECRET` : Your bot client secret as found on the [Discord Developer Portal](https://discord.com/developers/applications)
 - `DEFAULT_GUILD` : The ID of your bots default guild / the ID of the only guild it's in
-- `ACTIVITY`: The message you want your bot to show on it's profile
+- `DEFAULT_PREFIX` : The prefix that will be used for commands
 - `STATUS_WEBHOOK` : The URL of the webhook your bot will use to send status updates (shard connections/disconnections/restarts)
+- `DESCRIPTION` : The description of your bot
+- `JOIN_CHANNEL` : The URL of the webhook your bot will use to send it's guild join/leave messages
+- `ADMIN_CHANNEL` : The URL of the webhook your bot will use to send it's admin logs (the messages that are sent when a owner/admin usees a admin/owner command)
+- `POSTGRES_DATABASE` : The name of the postgres database your bot will use
+- `POSTGRES_USERNAME` : The name of the user your bot will use to connect to the postgres database
+- `POSTGRES_PASSWORD` : The password of the user your bot will use to connect to the postgres database
+- `POSTGRES_HOST` : The host addresses of your databse, if it's running on your local machine this will be `localhost` The network port of your postgres database, postgres defualts to `5432`.- `REDIS_HOST` : The host of the redis database your bot will use
+- `REDIS_PORT` : The port of the redis database your bot will use
+- `REDIS_PASSWORD` : The password of the redis database your bot will use
+- `MONGO_USERNAME` : The name of the user your bot will use to connect to the mongo database
+- `MONGO_PASSWORD` : The password of the user your bot will use to connect to the mongo database
+- `MONGO_CLUSTER` : The name of the cluster your bot will use to connect to the mongo database
+- `MONGO_DATABASE` : The name of the mongo database your bot will use
+#### `configuration.py` file

+You should make a copy of `config-example.py` and rename it to `config.py`.
+All fields marked with`FILL` must be filled in with the type specfied below:
+- `activity` : The activity your bot will show on it's profile
+- `backend : Owners` : The ID(s) of the bots owners, these members have access to owner specfic commands
+- `backend : Admins` : The ID(s) of the bots admins, these members have access to admin specfic commands

 #### Installing the Modules